azhang496/FRAC/README.md

 Contains .bmp and .gif fractal examples generated in our language

 4. lib
 Contains the turtle graphics files we use to draw fractals.
-Credit to Mike Lam for the code.
+Credit goes to Mike Lam

 5. tests
 Contains our test suite for the project.
 Run `./testing.sh` to check all available tests